Azure-Samples/MachineLearningSamples-DeepLearningforPredictiveMaintenance/README.md

 ## Task 3: Operationalization

 The operationalization Jupyter Notebook in `Code/3_operationalization.ipnyb` that takes the stored model and builds required functions and schema for calling the model on an Azure hosted web service.
-The notebook tests the functions, and zips the operationalization assets into a zip file that is also stored in your Azure Blob storage container.
+The notebook tests the functions, and zips the operationalization assets into a zip file.

 ## Conclusion
 This tutorial serves as a guide for beginners looking to apply deep learning in predictive maintenance domain within the Jupyter notebook environment in *Azure Machine Learning Workbench*.
 This tutorial uses a simple scenario where only one data source (sensor values) is used to make predictions.
 In more advanced predictive maintenance scenarios such as in [Predictive Maintenance Modelling Guide](https://gallery.cortanaintelligence.com/Notebook/Predictive-Maintenance-Modelling-Guide-R-Notebook-1), there are many other data sources (i.e. historical maintenance records, error logs, machine and operator features etc.) which may require different types of treatments to be used in the deep learning networks.
 Since predictive maintenance is not a typical domain for deep learning, its application is an open area of research.